Plan to prevent another Tewin tree-cutting panic trumped by farming concerns | CBC News

 Councillor-led change could erode protections

-This is the first review of the five-year-old bylaw, which is meant to manage how land changes affect things like drainage.
+This is the first review of the five-year-old bylaw meant to manage how land changes affect things like drainage.
 Staff have so far evaluated 2,500 complaints, 98 per cent of which were resolved when they found landowners followed "normal practices."

 Only one complaint led to charges.